 It will be considered that there is a threat of insolvency if no circumstances have arisen due to which it is deemed that the debtor has become insolvent and:

-Pre-bankruptcy proceedings may be carried out over a legal entity and over the assets of an individual debtor (a natural person who is a payer of income tax from independent activities in accordance with the provisions of the Income Tax Act and a natural person who is a payer of profit tax in accordance with the provisions of the Profit Tax Act).
+Pre-bankruptcy proceedings may be carried out over a legal entity and over the assets of an individual debtor (a natural person who is a payer of income tax from independent activities in accordance with the provisions of the Income Tax Act and a natural person who is a payer of profit tax in accordance with the provisions of the Corporate Tax Act).

-In pre-bankruptcy proceedings, only the commercial court on the territory of which is the debtor’s head office located has the real competence and territorial jurisdiction.
-If the individual debtor has no head office, a commercial court having real competence and territorial jurisdiction is the one located in the area of the debtor’s permanent residence.
+In pre-bankruptcy proceedings, only the commercial court on the territory of which is the debtor’s registered office located has the real competence and territorial jurisdiction.
+If the individual debtor has no registered office, a commercial court having real competence and territorial jurisdiction is the one located in the area of the debtor’s permanent residence.
 If the individual debtor has no permanent residence, a commercial court having real competence and territorial jurisdiction is the one located in the area of the debtor’s temporary residence.

 The Financial Agency (FINA) has to, on a prescribed form, create a table of filed claims and a table of disputed claims.
 The Financial Agency has to publish on the e-Court Notice Board website as follows:

 Creditors are classified into groups on the basis of their claims.
-Each group of creditors with the voting right votes separately on the reorganisation plan.
-The rules for classifying participants in the bankruptcy plan correspondingly apply to the classification of creditors in pre-bankruptcy proceedings.
+Each group of creditors with the voting right votes separately on the reorganization plan.

-It will be considered that the creditors have accepted the reorganisation plan if a majority of all the creditors has voted for it and if in each group the sum of claims of the creditors who have voted for the plan exceeds the sum of claims of the creditors who have voted against the plan by double.
+It will be considered that the creditors have accepted the restructuring plan if a majority of all the creditors has voted for it and if in each group the sum of claims of the creditors who have voted for the plan exceeds the sum of claims of the creditors who have voted against the plan by double.

-The right of vote is held by creditors whose claims have been established, creditors who can prove their claims by an enforcement document, unless a public or publicly certified document proves the cessation of a claim, a secured creditor for a part of its claim secured by the right to separate settlement which it filed as a creditor, if it is secured by the right to separate settlement registered in a public record, unless the debtor proves the cessation of the claim via public or publicly certified document, and creditors of disputed claims who have been granted the right of vote by agreement.
+The right to vote is held by creditors whose claims have been established, creditors who can prove their claims by an enforcement document, unless public or publicly certified document proves the cessation of a claim, a secured creditor for a part of its claim secured by the right to separate settlement which it filed as a creditor, if it is secured by the right to separate settlement registered in a public record, unless the debtor proves the cessation of the claim via public or publicly certified document, and creditors of disputed claims who have been granted the right of vote by agreement.

 Pre-bankruptcy proceedings do not affect as follows: